Quozul/PicoLimbo/docs/config/floodgate.md

 PicoLimbo
 ```

-Geyser and Floodgate stay installed on the proxy. **Do not install Geyser or Floodgate in PicoLimbo.** PicoLimbo implements the backend-side Floodgate data handling itself.
+Geyser and Floodgate stay installed on the proxy. **Do not code Geyser or Floodgate in PicoLimbo.** PicoLimbo implements the backend-side Floodgate data handling itself.

 This is especially useful for networks where the proxy needs to forward Floodgate data to a backend that cannot have the normal platform-specific Floodgate plugin installed.